pudo-attic/jsonmapping/README.md

 ## Data Transforms

-While ``jsonmapper`` is not a data cleaning tool, it supports some very basic data transformation operations that can be applied on a particular column or set of columns.
+While ``jsonmapping`` is not a data cleaning tool, it supports some very basic data transformation operations that can be applied on a particular column or set of columns.
 These include: